 The Icelanders are also reliable and trustworthy, they speak English fluently and you feel safe among them.
-You will never find anyone trying to scam you – instead they will do everything they can to help you if you are in trouble.
+You won’t find anyone trying to scam you – instead, they will do everything they can to help you if you are in trouble.
 A few times we experienced tourists accidentally had driven into the ditch where the locals were there to help in no time.

 17/ You don’t need to bring cash